This is part one of The Black Sportswoman’s Starter Kit: the history makers.

 - Florence Griffith-Joyner (1959-1998) set world records in 1988 for both the 100 and 200 meter.
 They have never been broken.
 She won four medals at the Seoul Olympic Games with the U.S. track & field team – three golds and one silver and is the fastest woman of all-time.

-- Lusia Harris (b.
-1955) is the first woman to score during an Olympic basketball game.
+- Lusia Harris (1955-2022) is the first woman to score during an Olympic basketball game.
 One of the first college basketball stars, she won three consecutive AIAW championships and tournament MVP titles with Delta State, is an Olympic silver medalist with the U.S. national team and the first Black woman inducted into the Naismith Hall of Fame in 1992.

 - Flo Hyman (1954-1986) is the inaugural winner of the award for best female collegiate volleyball player (1977).
 A dominant volleyball player, Hyman won an Olympic silver medal (L.A.
 1984) with the U.S. national team and played professional volleyball in Japan.